 Aflac in Focus

-Based in Columbus, Aflac (AFL) is in the Finance sector, and so far this year, shares have seen a price change of 9.13%.
-The insurer is currently shelling out a dividend of $0.27 per share, with a dividend yield of 2.17%.
-This compares to the Insurance - Accident and Health industry's yield of 1.25% and the S&P 500's yield of 1.89%.
+Aflac (AFL) is headquartered in Columbus, and is in the Finance sector.
+The stock has seen a price change of 7.51% since the start of the year.
+The insurer is currently shelling out a dividend of $0.27 per share, with a dividend yield of 2.2%.
+This compares to the Insurance - Accident and Health industry's yield of 1.1% and the S&P 500's yield of 1.98%.

 Taking a look at the company's dividend growth, its current annualized dividend of $1.08 is up 3.8% from last year.
-Over the last 5 years, Aflac has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.21%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Aflac's payout ratio is 25%, which means it paid out 25% of its trailing 12-month EPS as dividend.
+In the past five-year period, Aflac has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.49%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Aflac's current payout ratio is 25%.
+This means it paid out 25% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for AFL for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.27 per share, with earnings expected to increase 2.64% from the year ago period.
+The Zacks Consensus Estimate for 2019 is $4.34 per share, which represents a year-over-year growth rate of 4.33%.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that AFL is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+With that in mind, AFL is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report